Birding at the Festival of the Wild Child

 Sheila Craig

 MMLT’s annual Festival of the Wild Child takes place in late August which happens to be peak migration time for wood warblers and many other passerines.
-Most of these colourful little birds migrate at night, and at dawn, descend to feed on arthropods, often in mixed foraging flocks with the local Black-backed Chickadees.
+Most of these colourful little birds migrate at night, and at dawn, descend to feed on arthropods, often in mixed foraging flocks with the local Black-capped Chickadees.
 The chickadees act as guides for finding tasty morsels, and also as sentinels sounding the alarm in case of predators.

 In the week leading up to the festival, this year, warblers had been exceptionally abundant in eastern Ontario.
 I’ve never seen such “fallout” conditions around Ottawa before at this time of year.
 It was reminiscent of spring birding at Point Pelee National Park, one of the best places in North America to see songbirds during migration.
 Many of these birds breed in the north of Ontario in the boreal forest, and here in the “south”, we only see them during migration.